za/tango_with_django_book/chapters/forms.rst

 	                page.category = cat
 	            except Category.DoesNotExist:
 	                # If we get here, the category does not exist.
-	                # We render the add_page.html template without a context dictionary.
-	                # This will trigger the red text to appear in the template!
+	                # Go back and render the add category form as a way of saying the category does not exist.
-                	return render_to_response('rango/add_page.html', {}, context)
+                	return render_to_response('rango/add_category.html', {}, context)

 	            # Also, create a default value for the number of views.
 	            page.views = 0